 Electricity supply is available without contract through Standard Offer Service for all electric customers in Maine.
-In the Maine Public Service, Central Maine Power and Bangor Hydro Electric distribution areas standard offer service is set through a bid process conducted by the Maine Public Utilities Commission.
+In the Emera Maine (Maine Public), Emera Maine (Bangor Hydro) and Central Maine Power distribution areas standard offer service is set through a bid process conducted by the Maine Public Utilities Commission.

 Consumers can contract for supply through licensed competitive electricity suppliers.
 To receive competitive supply you must actively seek an alternative to the standard offer default service and contract for supply through a licensed competitive supplier.

 All Suppliers must provide Customers with a contract/agreement and include the terms and conditions, which have been agreed to.
+The terms and conditions are important since they define the price paid and the supply components included in the term.
+If there is an auto-renewal clause in this contract you must pay great attention to the end date or be auto-renewed at a rate you did not agree to.
+The MPO agreement does not have auto-renew.
 A fixed price agreement does not require a market risk disclosure statement.

 Maine PowerOptions maintains a database of electricity account information provided by members.
-Members submit bill copies when first joining MPO and provide updates copies for any accounts which may be contracted.
-MPO works with suppliers to obtain pricing for member accounts and to provide pricing opportunities to members.
+Members submit bill copies when first joining MPO and provide updated copies for any accounts which may be contracted.
+MPO works with our provider to obtain pricing for member accounts and to provide pricing opportunities to members.
 MPO can assist members with market and contract information to assist them in their budgeting process.